-Directions newsletter is a monthly publication of the Benefits & HR Consulting Division of Arthur J. Gallagher & Co.
-The November 2013 issue includes healthcare reform updates, benefit trends and surveys, upcoming webinar information and a variety of benefits and HR news including: IRS Issues Guidance on FSA Use‐it‐or‐Lose‐it Rules; States Continue to Update Benefits Laws to Align With ACA; and California Enacts Several New Insurance and Benefit Related Laws.
+Directions newsletter is a monthly publication of the Benefits & HR Consulting operations of Arthur J. Gallagher & Co.
+The August 2014 issue includes healthcare reform updates, a technical bulletin, webinar information and a variety of benefits and HR news.